Ways to Raise Your FICO Score for Home Buying

-Choosing a lender isn't the first step in becoming a homeowner.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 The content of your wallet begins the home buying process.
-To become a homeowner, you must consider your FICO score along with the type of lender for which you'll qualify in St. Petersburg, Florida.
+To become a homeowner, you must consider your FICO score along with the type of loan for which you'll qualify in St. Petersburg, Florida.

 - Payment History — How many late payments have you made?